dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 Another possibility is the business problem that they are dealing with, which helps to create this very distributed architecture.

-So, looking these examples, some developers seem able to replicate that, but it's not simple.
+So, looking these microservices architecture examples on the Internet, some developers seem able to replicate that, but it's not simple.
 To create a good microservices system you also need to study **the way** it was done and not just the final result.